 * I looked everywhere for Citric Acid, which is used in canning.
 No where locally sold it.
-But trusty Amazon sells it for less than $3!
+But trusty Amazon sells it.
 Save yourself the headache and just buy the Citric Acid from Amazon.

 (You’ll notice the peppermint essential oil is missing from the picture, that’s because I dropped it — on the tile — while setting up this shot.
 Luckily, I saved most of it into a baby food jar, but it didn’t make the picture.)

 Many of the recipes I tried called for which hazel or water with less oil.
 The problem is all water based liquids start the citric acid reaction, so I found that my bombs reacted a bit too much and there was less fizz in the bath tub.
 (They still worked, just less fizz.)
 So I make mine with more oil and no additional water/which hazel and they are perfect.